Free phone 0508 727 223

 The Base Receiver receives alerts from any installed Beam-set, whenever a beam is broken.
 The Base Receiver also receives diagnostic messages from the installed Beam-set(s), including Low Battery and Beam Blocked alerts.

-The Two-zone Base Receiver supports up to two Beam-sets.
+Our Base Receivers can support up to four Beam-sets.
 Each Beam-set activates a different beeping sequence from the Base Receiver so it maybe easily identified.

-Whenever the Base Receiver receives communication of any kind from the Beam-Set, it responds with an acknowledgment / confirmation signal.
+Whenever the Base Receiver receives communication of any kind from the Beam-Set, it responds with an acknowledgement / confirmation signal.
 See COMMUNICATOR AMBER LIGHT INDICATIONS, below, for more information.

 Fasten the antenna to base receiver – noting the correct terminal (DIAGRAM 10).
 Connect power.